vtomilin/gulid/README.md

 [Universally Unique Lexicographically Sortable Identifier](https://github.com/ulid/spec) implementation in Gleam.

+What's a ULID?
+Some say it's a better UUID.
+In a string form it is shorter (26 characters vs. 32) and sortable.

 # Caveats
 1. Only Erlang build target is supported (at the moment)